Once you've thoroughly tested your participant, you'll want to put it to work in the real PolySwarm marketplace!

 We've made this easy: you can use

-You'll need to run both your engine and a
+You'll need to run both your participant and a

 balancemanager to maintain a balance of NCT on the Community sidechain.